 The Emergency Room (ER) at the hospital is intended and equipped for true emergencies.
 Please DO NOT visit the ER for non-life-threatening emergencies as an urgent care facility will be better suited for treatment.
-Urgent care facilitys also less costly.
+Urgent care facilities also tend to be less costly.